ENCYCLOPEDIC ENTRY

 The Hadza people of Tanzania rely on hunting wild game for meat, a task that requires great skill in tracking, teamwork, and accuracy with a bow and arrow.

-Hunter-gatherer culture is a type of subsistence lifestyle that relies on hunting and fishing animals and foraging for wild vegetation and other nutrients like honey, for food.
+is a type of that relies on hunting and fishing animals and foraging for wild and other like honey, for food.
 Until approximately 12,000 years ago, all humans practiced hunting-gathering.

-With the beginnings of the Neolithic Revolution about 12,000 years ago, when agricultural practices were first developed, some groups abandoned hunter-gatherer practices to establish permanent settlements that could provide for much larger populations.
+With the beginnings of the Revolution about 12,000 years ago, when agricultural practices were first developed, some groups hunter-gatherer practices to establish permanent settlements that could provide for much larger populations.
 However, many hunter-gatherer behaviors persisted until modern times.
 As recently as 1500 C.E., there were still hunter-gatherers in parts of Europe and throughout the Americas.
-Over the last 500 years, the population of hunter-gatherers has declined dramatically.
-Today very few exist, with the Hadza people of Tanzania being one of the last groups to live in this tradition.
+Over the last 500 years, the population of hunter-gatherers has dramatically.
+Today very few exist, with the Hadza people of Tanzania being one of the last groups to live in this .

 Media Credits